 Concealing the body of a child

-Section 60 of the Offences Against the Person Act 1861 makes it an offence to conceal the birth of a child, that is, it is an offence for any person to conceal the dead body of a child after its birth.
+Section 60 of the Offences Against the Person Act 1861 makes it an offence to conceal the birth of a child.
+It is an offence for any person to conceal the dead body of a child after its birth.

 Procuring an abortion

 Section 58 of the Offences Against the Person Act 1861 makes it an offence to administer drugs or use instruments to procure an abortion.
-This provision is to be to be read together with the Abortion Act 1967.
+This provision must be read together with the Abortion Act 1967.